LaicZhang/openai-sb-node/README.md

+# Modified based on openai
+This is a modified version of the openai library.
+It is modified to work with the OpenAI-SB API.
+The new README is below.
 # OpenAI Node.js Library

 The OpenAI Node.js library provides convenient access to the OpenAI API from Node.js applications.
 Most of the code in this library is generated from our [OpenAPI specification](https://github.com/openai/openai-openapi).